-- Schedule your surgical clearance physical exam with your primary care provider to be completed approximately 4 weeks prior to surgery. - Begin making arrangements for someone to accompany you to your preoperative appointments, to transport you to the hospital the day of surgery, to come to the hospital for discharge instructions the morning after surgery, to drive you home the day you are released from the hospital, and to stay with you upon your return home after surgery for 7-10 days.

-All routine dental work, including cleaning, must be completed six weeks prior to surgery OR you need to wait for 6 weeks after surgery.
+8 WEEKS BEFORE SURGERY Schedule your surgical clearance physical exam with your primary care provider to be completed approximately 4 weeks prior to surgery.
+Begin making arrangements for someone to accompany you to your preoperative appointments, to transport you to the hospital the day of surgery, to come to the hospital for discharge instructions the morning after surgery, to drive you home the day you are released from the hospital, and to stay with you upon your return home after surgery for 7-10 days.
+6 WEEKS BEFORE SURGERY All routine dental work, including cleaning, must be completed six weeks prior to surgery OR you need to wait for 6 weeks after surgery.
 You MUST call the office if any dental problems arise prior to your scheduled surgery date.

-- Surgical clearance appointment with your primary care provider or cardiologist; physician's office to fax clearance to our office at 707.968.9580. - Perform any ordered tests within 30 days of surgery. - Begin your exercise program, as described in the back of this book; perform daily if able. - It is recommended that you stop smoking.

-- Start making home preparations. - Stop taking vitamins and supplements as directed.

-10 DAYS BEFORE SURGERY

-Avoid yard work until cleared by your surgeon.
+4 WEEKS BEFORE SURGERY Surgical clearance appointment with your primary care provider or cardiologist; physician's office to fax clearance to us at 707.968.9580.
+Perform any ordered tests within 30 days of surgery.
+Begin your exercise program, as described in the back of this book; perform daily if able.
+It is recommended that you stop smoking.
+2 WEEKS BEFORE SURGERY Start making home preparations.
+Stop taking vitamins and supplements as directed.
+10 DAYS BEFORE SURGERY Avoid yard work until cleared by your surgeon.
 This is to avoid any damage to your skin.